Lucy Carpenter

 Every service resource became a widget card with basic configuration steps in the main card and advanced configuration in an expandable section.
 This allowed for the inter-weaving of services towards a solution without a user needing to create a mental model for all 200+ services.

-This shows an example of a quickstart guide to creating a web app within 5 minutes using the new design system.
+This example shows a redesigned quickstart guide for building a web app in under 5 minutes using the new design system.

 The first console we used as a test case was AWS Autoscaling.
 This provided us with a create flow, beginner and advanced user configuration options, using resources from other consoles in a user's flow, and the ability to update and manage your autoscaled instances.
 We were able to test out our widget experience with real users. https://aws.amazon.com/blogs/aws/aws-auto-scaling-unified-scaling-for-your-cloud-applications/